gamesalad/gs-electron-forge/README.md

 ## Create an app
 In package.json there are a number of plugins under config.forge.makers that allow you to generage app pacakges.

-If you don't see what you want to add more options.
+If you don't see what you want, you can add more options.

 Learn more about your options here: https://www.electronforge.io/config/makers